A simple white pizza, with an olive oil base, topped with shredded mozzarella and goat cheese, then finished with walnuts, honey and arugula.

 - Extra virgin olive oil

-- 200 g shredded mozzarella, or enough to make an even layer, about 2 cups
+- 2 cups (200 g) shredded mozzarella, or enough to make an even layer

 - 2 Tablespoons walnuts, chopped

 - 1-2 handfuls baby arugula

 - Place a pizza stone on the centre rack of the oven.
 Turn the oven on to 500F and allow to preheat with the pizza stone for at least 30 minutes.